You bought a fancy antenna for your mesh node. How do you know if it’s actually any good?

 - Test away from metal objects (except intended ground planes)

-- Your body affects readings-step back after pressing “sweep”
+- Your body affects readings.
+Step back after pressing “sweep.”

 Take photos of the NanoVNA screen or export data from the PC software.
 When you’re troubleshooting range issues later, knowing your antenna started at SWR 1.4 vs 2.8 is valuable information.

 The NanoVNA measures SWR and impedance, not gain.
-A perfectly matched antenna (SWR 1.0) with 0 dBi gain will still perform worse than a slightly mismatched antenna (SWR 1.5) with 6 dBi gain.
+A perfectly matched antenna (SWR 1.0) with 0 dBi gain will perform worse than a slightly mismatched antenna (SWR 1.5) with 6 dBi gain.

 SWR tells you about efficiency, not directionality or total radiated power.